When was the last time you looked at the quality and accuracy of your B2B persona and contact data?

 What surprised you most as you analyzed the data from this research, and why?

-I think the most surprising thing is the fact that people don’t realize the amount of movement inside of an organization.
-What I mean by movement is that a person goes through both horizontal and vertical changes within a company.
+I think the most surprising thing is that people don’t realize the amount of movement inside an organization.
+I mean by a movement that a person goes through both horizontal and vertical changes within a company.

 Their email address is still valid, yet that person is no longer in your persona, and you should no longer be targeting or talking to that person.
 But because that email address doesn’t bounce, we still do.

 The aspect of the horizontal and vertical movement is pretty compelling.
 The second thing that I thought was really fascinating was the idea of growth and the concept of churn.
 One of the things that we often don’t really think about is that our personas are actually a fluid set of people.
 It’s different day-to-day.